etudehome/etudehome/README.md

-- 👋 Hi, I’m @etudehome
+- 👋 Welcome to my page, I’m @etudehome
 - 👀 I’m interested in data science and machine learning.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on ...